 - Start Procedure: The following procedure will be used to start each class:

 a.
 The blue flag will signal all riders that the race is about to commence;

-d.
-Rows will start approximately one minute apart, time permitting.
+e.
+Rows will start approximately thirty (30) seconds apart, time permitting.

 - Riders taking off the start prior to the green flag signal or with the wrong row will be penalized.

 - Riders missing the start of their class must enter the racecourse at the Start Line and complete the start chute.

 - The bicycle a rider starts the race with is the official Bicycle of the rider for that event and may not be switched during the event.

 - A GNCC course may include trails, footpaths, roads, hills, motocross tracks or any type of terrain which can be negotiated by a bicycle.